secnnet/SplunkQueryAutomation.py/README.md

 Feel free to explore, modify, and use this script to automate Splunk search queries and streamline your day-to-day tasks.

-For more information on using the Splunk Python SDK, refer to the official [Splunk SDK for Python documentation](https://docs.splunk.com/DocumentationStatic/PythonSDK/1.6.14/index.html).
+For more information on using the Splunk Query Automation, refer to the official [Splunk SDK for Python documentation](https://docs.splunk.com/DocumentationStatic/PythonSDK/1.6.14/index.html).